Quests

 Quests are actionable threads — the layer where lore becomes something players can pursue, where faction goals collide with player goals, and where the world’s dangerous sites get generated.

 In engine terms, Quests is the opposite face of Lore.
-The two layers are inseparable: every quest needs lore to give it meaning, and lore only matters when it connects to something players can do.
+Every quest needs lore to give it meaning, and lore only matters when it connects to something players can do.
 The constraint axiom — every quest node needs at least one lore post, every lore node is more valuable with at least one quest post — is what keeps generated content from feeling arbitrary.

 This section covers two things that are really one thing: dungeons and quest prep.
 A dungeon is a quest node that happens to be a physical site.
 Quest prep is the procedure for generating quest nodes from player intent.
 Both are the same operation at different scales.